-Erdogan Speech Triggers Physical Confrontations At Turkish-American Event In N.Y.C.
+Erdogan Speech Triggers Physical Confrontations At Turkish-American Event In NYC

 "My dear friends, I have a request to you," Erdogan said as he sought to focus attention back onto the stage.
 "Let's not give this beautiful gathering to a few impertinent hall terrorists."

-When Erdogan visited Washington, D.C., in May, protesters gathered at the ambassador's residence, and the situation devolved into an altercation with the Turkish leader's bodyguards — who were seen on video pushing past D.C. police in order to attack protesters, nine of whom were left injured.
+When Erdogan visited Washington, D.C., in May, protesters gathered at the ambassador's residence, and the situation devolved into an altercation with the Turkish leader's bodyguards — who were seen on video pushing past D.C. police to attack protesters, nine of whom were left injured.

 In June, Washington's Metropolitan Police issued 18 arrest warrants over the incident.
 The list of suspects included 12 Turkish security officials.